LetsTryGitHub/TestProject/README.md

 # TestProject
-This is testing of how GitHub is working
+This is testing of how GitHub is fuctioning